 Valve Regulated Lead Acid Battery Design Life.
-Batteries have a “design life” based on average use at room temperature (20-25°C) operation.
+Battery Life or “design life” of a battery is based on average use at room temperature (20-25°C) operation.
 For a modest UPS System, the design life is typically 5 years.
-Since, UPS applications are standby applications, the batteries are float charged, and the life is also referred to as “float life”.
-The […]
+Since, UPS applications are standby applications, the batteries are float charged, and the life is also referred to […]

 We had one of those unusual applications through last week.
 A customer had a load of 1000W that he needed to run for an hour.
 Simples – using our UPS calculator we can get one of our rack/tower VFI3000B units with 2 battery packs and problem solved.
 Or not.
 Problem is there is a maximum […]

 BS7671:2018 18th Edition Wiring Regulations now makes mandatory RCD protection on circuits up to 32A.
 Isolation transformers will negate the effectiveness of RCD protection.
 Is this a problem?
 Tony Bell explains.

 Do you need a ReGen Battery for your AG1500S?
 This article explains what differences the battery pack will give to your power solution.

 Many moons ago we blogged about BS8418:2010 (Installation and remote monitoring of detector-activated CCTV systems, Code of Practice) and the requirements for UPS Systems.
 That standard stated: Unless the mains power supply is supplemented with a stand-by generator, an uninterruptible power supply (UPS) must be able to power the CCTV control equipment and communications devices […]

 This is a guest post by Werner Karau of Antares Power, Power Inspired Distributor in Germany.
 In this edition we consider the quality control of electricity supply.
 May we invite you to a small thought experiment?
 How do you answer this question: “Would you drive your car without fuel filter?”
 “No, of course not“, you […]